input-output-hk/peras-design/docs/reports/tech-report-1.md

 # Integration into Cardano Node

+This section studies the required work and potential impacts of implementing Peras as a core component of the Cardano node.
+The main impacts identified are that:

-Peras requires changes to message traffic between nodes and the structure of blocks.
-It increases the computational resources used by nodes.
+* Peras requires significant changes to message traffic between nodes, with new types of messages and network protocols,
+* It _might_ require changes to the structure of blocks,
+* It increases the computational resources used by nodes through the need to produce and validate votes.

 ## Networking